 Know The Basics Of Penny Stocks & How They’re Funded

 Given the state of certain industries, “expensive money” doesn’t always mean death spirals for a penny stock.
 It comes down to how the companies manage their lenders and what their use of proceeds will be.
-Even if the money raised is “expensive” a good management team will have backstops in place to protect its investors and purpose-driven plans earmarked for growth initiatives.
+Even if the money raised is “expensive,” a good management team will have backstops in place to protect its investors and purpose-driven plans earmarked for growth initiatives.

 Penny Stock News & How To Understand It

-Other things like penny stock news are important to understand.
+Other things like penny stock news is important to understand.
 This is not only from a “hype” perspective but from a fundamental perspective as well.
 Let’s say a biotechnology penny stock comes out with positive trial data.
-Well, if the market starts taking off, you would think “I have to buy.”
+If the market starts taking off, you would think, “I have to buy.”

 But the experienced investor would likely wait, read the data, observe the market, and then make a decision based on their own findings.
 Simply jumping in because a stock is trending doesn’t make it a good idea.

 If those data were positive but later in the announcement, management cited forward-looking issues, you’ve got trouble.
-The gut instinct for many on positive data is to buy.
+The gut instinct for many on positive data is to buy penny stocks.
 But after the initial surge, further info like issues in the future could be a “gut check.”
-The result could easily be a huge vacuum and the stock price plummets.
-Novice investors get caught holding a bag, the quick flippers maybe make a small profit, and the experienced traders are still simply standing on the sidelines.
+The result could easily be a huge vacuum, and the stock price plummets.
+Novice traders get caught holding a bag, the quick flippers might make a small profit, and the experienced traders are still simply standing on the sidelines.

 Gut instinct traders may immediately sell.
-But as the news is digested, the stock price may abruptly reverse for the better.
+But as the news is digested, the stock price can abruptly reverse for the better.
 Early traders likely take a loss, novice traders may get “stopped out,” but experienced traders were sitting on the sidelines and waited to cue a bottom and take advantage of the low price before the penny stock bounced.

 Are Penny Stocks A Good Investment?

 At the end of the day, the answer to this question is up to you.
-You need to fully understand the risks involved and if you’re willing to take certain risks.
-Because penny stocks can be so volatile, it isn’t a spectator’s sport.
+You need to fully understand the risks involved in trading penny stocks and if you’re willing to take on those risks.
+Since these stocks can be so volatile, it isn’t a spectator’s sport.

 But you can do a few things to ease into it.
 One of those things is to start by paper trading penny stocks.
 This involves an investor using “fake money” to sell or buy penny stocks.
-Though you won’t make money if you trade correctly, you won’t lose money either.
+Though you won’t make money if you trade correctly, you won’t lose money either if the stock drops.

-Other things to consider is how much can you afford to lose?
+Another thing to consider is how much can you afford to lose?
 All too often, new traders go into the penny stock market with visions of grandeur.
 They quickly realize that cheap stocks aren’t for the faint of heart.
-Like anything worthwhile, fully understanding the basics is key.
+Like anything worthwhile, fully understanding the basics is key, and education comes first.

-If you’re looking for more on penny stocks, check out some of our basics of penny stocks articles and make sure you subscribe to receive email & text message updates.
+If you’re looking for more on penny stocks, check out some of our penny stock basics articles and make sure you subscribe to receive daily email & text message updates.